jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 to the second, that in which Miss Stoner was now sleeping, and in which her sister had met with her fate.
 It was a homely little room, with a low ceiling and a gaping

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 126

 fireplace, after the fashion of old country-houses.
 A brown chest of drawers stood in one corner, a narrow white-counterpaned bed in another, and a dressing-table on the left-hand side of the window.
 These articles, with two small wicker-work